GreedyWang/bulldog2011.github.com/source/_posts/2013-03-28-pico-tutorial-2-a-currency-converter-sample.markdown

 >* By default, the proxy code will be generated in the sub-folder corresponding to the target namespace of the wsdl.
-* There is a geneated folder called `client`, the SOAP and XML proxy interface will be generated in this folder.
+* There is a generated folder called `client`, the SOAP and XML proxy interface will be generated in this folder.
-* There is a generted folder called `common`, a common header file will be generated in this folder, the common header includes headers of all types generated from wsdl/schema, use this header file can free you from writing many import statements in your project when you build request or handle response needed by service call.
+* There is a generated folder called `common`, a common header file will be generated in this folder, the common header includes headers of all types generated from wsdl/schema, use this header file can free you from writing many import statements in your project when you build request or handle response needed by service call.

 ##Step 2 - Create New iOS Project, Add Pico Library and Generated Proxy into Your Project